Thermal conductivity and thermal diffusivity of molten salts: insights from molecular dynamics simulations and

 We now report the thermal conductivity which is accessible to experiments, $\lambda$, as defined in Eq. \eqref{eqn:lambda}.
 The thermal conductivity $\kappa$ deduced from the fluctuations in microscopic heat current alone overestimate $\lambda$, due to its incorporation of heat advected by partial diffusion currents - the total momentum vanishes but $\mathbf{j}_1$ and $\mathbf{j}_2$ do not.

-To see this effect clearly, we have increased the number of calculate temperature data points and improved statistics for one pressure point of 1 bar corresponding to experimental conditions.
-We show the calculated thermal conductivities $\kappa$ and the $\lambda$ for LiF and KCl in Fig. \ref{fig:macrolambda}a-b.
+To see this effect clearly, we have increased the number of calculated temperature data points and improved statistics for one pressure point of 1 bar corresponding to experimental conditions.
+We show the calculated thermal conductivities $\kappa$ and the $\lambda$ for LiF, LiCl, and KCl in Fig. \ref{fig:macrolambda}a-b.
 We report similar results to those shown at fewer temperatures in previous studies \cite{Ohtori2009,Galamba2007} - we note that, though these studies choose charge current density rather than momentum density as a variable coupled to the heat current density, in these models all motion of charge is from direct advection by the ions, meaning that charge and mass transport are entirely interdependent.

 To compare our simulation results to experiments, we use the experimental thermal conductivity data recommended in Ref. \cite{gheribi}.
 These include the data from Refs. \cite{Golyshev1992} and \cite{Nagasaka1992}.
 These data are overlaid on Fig. \ref{fig:macrolambda}.
 Experimental measurements of thermal conductivity are challenging, and the data for LiF differ by a factor 2, consistent with trends reviewed in Ref. \cite{zhao-review}.
 Nonetheless, the calculated intrinsic thermal conductivity lie closely to previous data for LiF and KCl, with qualitative trends of all experimental data matching those of our data.